griftheorange/sm-frontend/README.md

 #### About

-A relatively simple file almost entirely made of hard-coded text.
+A relatively simple file of almost entirely hard-coded text.
 Provides details on my inspiration for the app, and a breakdown of key quake attributes for self-instruction.

 #### GlobeView